 Life Lessons Learned from My Career as a Cartoon & Commercial Character Voice Artist

-As a professional character/animation voice artist for the past 30+ years, Sonny has delighted in provided voices for countless cartoon and commercial characters, working for Disney, Hanna-Barbera, ActiVision, and many more.
+As a professional character/animation voice artist for the past 30+ years, Sonny has delighted in providing voices for countless cartoon and commercial characters, working for Disney, Hanna-Barbera, ActiVision, and many more.

 In this captivating presentation, Sonny reveals the fascinating process of how voices are chosen to give life to these characters, many of which begin with a concept and a simple drawing.
-I take my audience from drawing board to TV and movie finish.
-One of my stories includes details of working on the 2nd season of The Jetsons, with the orginal cast, which included the man who became my mentor: Mel Blanc.
-He literally taught me the voices of Bugs Bunny, Elmer Fudd, Sylverster the Cat and Tweedy, Yosemite Sam and more.
-Your audience will be treated to these voices, as I weave them throughout my stories.
+He takes the audience from drawing board to TV and movie finish.
+One of his stories includes details of working on the 2nd season of The Jetsons, with the original cast, which included the man who became his animation mentor: Mel Blanc.
+He literally taught Sonny the voices of Bugs Bunny, Elmer Fudd, Sylverster the Cat and Tweedy, Yosemite Sam and more.
+Your audience will be treated to these voices, as he weaves them throughout his stories of success through encouragement.